SAFE API Docs

 What is the SAFE Network?

-The SAFE Network is a decentralized data storage and communications network that provides a secure, efficient and low-cost infrastructure for app developers and users.
+The SAFE Network is a decentralized data storage and communications network that provides a secure, efficient and low-cost infrastructure for everyone.

 Rather than using data centers and servers which are prone to data theft and surveillance, the SAFE Network uses advanced peer-to-peer technology that joins together the unused hard drive space, CPU power and Internet connections of all SAFE users, creating a global network.